A. Hunter Fanney

 |Blower-door set-up by NIST|

-In total, four blower-door tests have been performed on the NZERTF to-date.
+In total, five blower-door tests have been performed on the NZERTF to-date.
 The first test was performed on 8/8/11 by Building Science Corporation as a quality control test of the construction to-date.
 It was performed before windows were installed and before the exterior wall construction was complete.
 The results were 118 m3/h at 50 Pa (0.1 h-1 or 69 cfm), which is less than 10 % of the NZERTF design spec and about 3 % of the Building America target.

 The second test was performed on 12/13/11 by Building Science Corporation.
 It was performed with the windows installed and the exterior façade was complete, but before interior drywall was installed.
 The results were 575 m3/h at 50 Pa (0.5 h-1 or 337 cfm), which is less than 50 % of the NZERTF target and less than 20 % of the Building America target.